UsperX/loop-chill/README.md

-# Looper
+# Loop & Chill 🔄🍿

+Fork of the project [looper](https://github.com/code-charity/looper) by [code-charity](https://github.com/code-charity).

-Chrome extension.
-Move your mouse cursor over any video and set loop in a portion/range.
+Chrome extension that makes it possible to move your mouse cursor over any video and set loop in a portion/range.

 ## :earth_americas: Translations